 - One thing I am always interested in the WordPress system so I thought like: okay, instead of roughly writing articles here & there let’s be focused towards WordPress users.

-Because I have also developed WordPress plugins AffiLinker and WP Spam Comments.
+Because I have also developed WordPress plugins AffiLinker, WP Spam Comments, WP Lazy Loader.

 Being a developer, I am always inspired by WordPress system.
 Today, BlashO is all about WordPress tips and tricks.
 This topic will be almost similar to what I was doing earlier but more specific towards WordPress.